meenakshi-koushik/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 #### Tasks

-Our nginx service is still not reachable from outside, so now we re-create this service as NodePort.
+Our nginx service is still not reachable from outside, so now we re-create this service as NodePort or LoadBalancer.

 * Change the type from `ClusterIP` to `NodePort` in `service-discovery-loadbalancing/nginx-svc.yaml`
 * Apply the new version of the service with `kubectl apply -f service-discovery-loadbalancing/nginx-svc.yaml`